Chula Vista Estate Planning and Probate Lawyers

 Giving Your Loved Ones a Plan

-Our Chula Vista estate planning and probate lawyers at The Sexton Law Firm can help you plan for your future.
+Our Chula Vista estate planning lawyers at The Sexton Law Firm can help you plan for your future.
 We can listen to your goals and guide you through innovative legal solutions that can help accomplish them.
+We are also experienced probate attorneys.

 Our firm offers a full range of estate planning services.
 We are prepared to help you plan for what will happen to your and your assets after you are gone as well as ensure your interests are protected while you are alive.